Teen Learning Disabilities

 - Delayed speech

-Types of Teen Learning Disorders
+Types of Teen Learning Disability

 Dyslexia is a learning disability characterized by reading difficulty.
 It is one of the most common learning disabilities.
 The major symptom is delayed speech and difficulty in learning vocabulary.
 The teen may not be able to identify and differentiate between letters and words, and may fail to pronounce the word accurately, such as an inability to differentiate between the letter ‘b’ and the letter ‘d’.